Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Negotiation}

 Negotiation is the process where the user and the WaaS broker agree on an SLA, such as pricing or execution time.
-For instance, in a \textit{deadline-constrained} case, the user may specify a desired deadline for workflow completion, and the broker and user can then agree on a price.
+For instance, in a deadline-constrained case, the user may specify a desired deadline for workflow completion, and the broker and user can then agree on a price.
 Negotiation can be divided into two types: \textit{static} and \textit{dynamic}.
 In \textit{static} negotiation, the user specifies their QoS requirements, and the broker checks if it can fulfill them.
 If it can not, the request is declined, but if it can, the broker sends back a price for the user to accept or reject.
 However, standards like WS-Agreement Negotiation \cite{battre2010proposal} enable the broker to negotiate QoS and price dynamically with users.
-For example, in a \textit{deadline-constrained} scenario, if the broker cannot meet the specified deadline, it might propose a feasible deadline to the user.
-Or if the price is too high, the broker could offer a lower price in exchange for a more flexible deadline.
-Unfortunately, dynamic negotiation has not been employed by any of the reviewed articles, and only one article has implemented static negotiation.
-Thus, developing negotiation strategies could be a promising area for future research in WaaS broker design.
+For example, in a deadline-constrained scenario, if the broker cannot meet the specified deadline, it might propose a feasible deadline to the user, at a lower price.

-Among the reviewed studies, only Taghavi et al. \cite{2} proposed a \textit{static} negotiation module for a WaaS broker.
-They designed a \textit{deadline-constrained} broker where the user submits a workflow with a specified deadline.
-The broker calculates the workflow's critical path and accepts it if the deadline is sufficiently distant from the critical path (based on parameters set by the broker's administrator).
-The broker then calculates the price for execution, considering factors like the deadline, resource availability, costs, and the broker's profit margin.
-This price is presented to the user for approval or rejection.
-The negotiation component shows significant potential as a subject for future research directions.
+Dynamic negotiation has not been explored in any of the reviewed works; only Taghavi et al. \cite{2} proposed a static negotiation module for a WaaS broker.
+Their approach considers deadline-constrained workflows: the user submits a workflow with a deadline, and the broker evaluates its feasibility by calculating the critical path.
+If the deadline is achievable, the broker estimates the execution price based on factors such as the deadline, resource availability, costs, and the broker's profit margin, which is then offered to the user for approval or rejection.
+While this represents an initial step, negotiation—particularly dynamic negotiation strategies—remains an open and promising research direction (see Section \ref{sec:towardNegotiation}).